flanksource/docs/canary-checker/docs/concepts/templating.md

 **Templating is:**
 > Simply a way to represent data in different forms.

 Templating comes in handy when you want the results of your operation displayed in your desired configuration and order.
-They can be specified in `display`, `test`, `transform` fields for the `Canary` object, `id`, `test`, `transform`, `display` for `SystemTemplate` object.
+They can be specified in `display`, `test`, `transform` fields for the `Canary` object, `id`, `test`, `transform`, `display` for `Topology` object.
 The template can be configured In the next section, you'll see the different supported templates.

 ## Canary Template Types